 Performance-Based Restricted Stock Units-On May 24, 2007, the Company granted restricted stock units (RSU) which represented, in aggregate, the right to receive 104,000 shares (the target RSU amount), subject to adjustment, with a grant date fair value of \$28.21 per share to certain officers of the Company.
 Each RSU represents the right to receive one share of the Company's common stock upon vesting.
 The RSUs will cliff vest in their entirety on the last day of the Company's 2009 fiscal year, provided that the officer remains employed by the Company through the vesting date.
 The target RSU amount was subject to adjustment based on the achievement of specified earnings before interest, taxes, depreciation and amortization (EBITDA) targets generated from continuing operations for the nine-month period ended December 29, 2007, which were exceeded, and resulted in an adjusted RSU amount of 134,160 shares deliverable upon vesting.
 The Company is recognizing compensation expense associated with these RSUs ratably over the vesting period based on the grant date fair value.
 In the second and third quarters of 2007, the Company recognized compensation expense based on the probable number of RSUs to be granted, which was 125% of the target RSU amount.
-The actual EBITDA for the nine-month period ended December 29, 2007, compensation expense was adjusted to reflect the actual number of RSUs to be issued, which is 129% of the target RSU amount, or 134,160 RSUs.
+The actual EBITDA for the nine-month period ended December 29, 2007 was 114% of the EBITDA target and in the fourth quarter of 2007, compensation expense was adjusted to reflect the actual number of RSUs to be issued, which is 129% of the target RSU amount, or 134,160 RSUs.